carbonblack/cbc-binary-toolkit/README.md

                         The base log level (default INFO)
 ```

-**Note: Run --help on any of the commands for up to date arguments**
+**Note:** Run --help on any of the commands for up to date arguments.

 ### Using the Toolkit to develop your own tools

-The following python code snippet will allow you to begin developing with the Carbon Black Cloud Binary toolkit.
-For more information see the [Developer Guide](https://github.com/carbonblack/cbc-binary-toolkit/wiki/Developer-Guide) wiki page.
+The following python code snippet allows you to begin developing with the Carbon Black Cloud Binary toolkit.
+For more information see the [Developer Guide](https://github.com/carbonblack/cbc-binary-toolkit/wiki/Developer-Guide).
 ```
 from cbc_binary_toolkit import *
 ```